 The countryside around San Agustin is absolutely gorgeous and ideal for outdoor activities such as hiking and horseback riding.
 You can enjoy marvelous panoramic views of the area and search for hidden waterfalls.
 If you like ziplines or swings, visit Finca Camping Caña y Café (Google Maps), reachable in 30 minutes by foot from the San Agustin Archeological Park.

 The Estrecho del Magdalena is a geological spectacle where the mighty Magdalena River narrows extremely and rushes turbulently through a gorge, lined by rock cliffs and surrounded by lush vegetation.
-This cardinal place is located 15 km from San Agustin and can be accessed via an unpaved road, best by jeep or motorbike.
+This cardinal place is located 15 km from San Agustin and can be accessed via an unpaved road, best by jeep, mountain bike or motorbike.

-Photo by Travelhapp, As narrow as the Mighty Magdalena River can get…
+Photo by Nicole (Travelhapp), As narrow as the Mighty Magdalena River can get…

 Isnos is also known as the “panela capital” of Huila and offers a firsthand look into traditional panela production.
 Panela is an ancient, unprocessed, sweetener made from evaporated sugar cane juice, featuring a rich flavor profile.